FESTIVAL WORKSHOPS:

 Alexa Fraser

-Alexa Fraser is a performer, director, designer, producer and facilitator who creates and lives on the unceded and occupied territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaʔɬ (Tsleil-Waututh) Nations colonially known as “Vancouver, British Columbia”.
-They are co-founder of theatrecorps, a design based contemporary theatre company with Matthew Winter.
+Alexa Fraser is a costume and multi-disciplinary designer, performer, producer and facilitator who creates and lives on the unceded and occupied territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaʔɬ (Tsleil-Waututh) Nations colonially known as “Vancouver, British Columbia”.
 Alexa is a self-identified plus sized queer artist and proud performer, producer and historian within “Vancouver’s” burlesque and cabaret scenes.
 They are a graduate of Simon Fraser School for the Contemporary Arts, holding a BFA in Theatre Performance (2018).
-Recent theatre work includes: Divine Figures (Neworld Theatre, 2023), Blood Wedding: A Trans Fantasia (Angelica Schwatz, 2023), sᴜᴘᴇʀ ʜᴇᴀᴠʏ Pop III ꧂°¤,¸.•*☆ (Jarin Schexnider, 2023), Archive (The Darlings, 2023), Gestural Symphony No.1 (theatrecorps, 2022), Are You Watching?
+They are also a mentorship recipient of Associated Designers of Canada with fashion designer Evan Clayton (2025).
+Recent theatre work includes: God's A Drag (PTC, 2024), Ayibobo III: Little Dollhouse on the Prairie (frank theatre, QAF, Danse-Cité, and the House of Barbara, 2024), Fat Joke (Neworld Theatre, 2024), Tomboy (Chłopczyca) (Anais West, 2024), Divine Figures (Neworld Theatre, 2023), Blood Wedding: A Trans Fantasia (Angelica Schwatz, 2023), sᴜᴘᴇʀ ʜᴇᴀᴠʏ Pop III ꧂°¤,¸.•*☆ (Jarin Schexnider, 2023), Archive (The Darlings, 2023), Gestural Symphony No.1 (theatrecorps, 2022), Are You Watching?
 (Eve Middleton- Meyer, 2021), New Societies (Summerworks, In The Soil, Kick & Push, rEvolver, SFU SCA 2019-2023), Juicy Gems (2021), Richmond Maritime Festival Featured Storyteller (2020), The Democratic Set (Back to Back Theatre, PuSh Festival 2020), These Violent Delights (Cole Lewis, SummerWorks Festival, 2017).
-Alexa’s other interests reside in researching and sharing “Vancouver” nightlife history, as well as watching the sun set on the Salish Sea/Fraser River in their former neighborhood in “Richmond, B.C”.
+Alexa’s other interests reside in researching and sharing “Vancouver” nightlife history, collecting vintage cabaret ephemera as well as walking an adorable pomeranian while watching the sun set on the Salish Sea/Fraser River in their former neighborhood in “Richmond, B.C”.
+You can check out their technicolour world of wonder at https://alexanmfraser.com

 Return to Top